 Do you want to become an auto damage appraiser?
-Have you been trying to figure out how to get started without wasting lots of time or money?
+Have you been trying to figure out how to become an insurance adjuster, and get started without wasting lots of time or money?

 Perfect.
-Being an independent auto damage appraiser who handes auto insurance claims on a daily basis, has unlocked mine and my family’s dreams, and I want to help do the same for you.
+Being an independent auto damage appraiser who handles auto insurance claims on a daily basis, has unlocked mine and my family’s dreams, and I want to help do the same for you.

 Let’s get started,

 Choose Between Independent or Staff Auto Damage Appraiser

 Performing auto damage inspections for a living is a GREAT job.
 I’ve done it for 11 years and have enjoyed it thoroughly.